-Author: Dr Carolina González, Dermatology Registrar, Santiago, Chile.
-DermNet NZ Editor in Chief: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: Dr Carolina González, Dermatology Registrar, University of Santiago de Chile.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy editor: Gus Mitchell.
 September 2017.

-Exercise-induced anaphylaxis accounts for about 5–15% of cases of anaphylaxis.
-The prevalence of exercise-induced anaphylaxis is thought to be about 50 to 2,000 episodes per 100,000 persons per year.
+Exercise-induced anaphylaxis accounts for 5–15% of cases of anaphylaxis.
+The prevalence of exercise-induced anaphylaxis is thought to be approximately 50 to 2,000 episodes per 100,000 persons per year.

 Most affected patients partake in regular exercise but only occasionally experience anaphylaxis.

 Exercise-induced anaphylaxis is usually sporadic, but there are some reported familial cases.
-The typical age of onset is between 10 to 30 years old, but cases have been reported in children as young as 3 years.
+Onset typically occurs between 10–30 years of age, but cases have been reported in children as young as 3 years.
 Women are twice as likely as men to experience exercise-induced anaphylaxis.

 Symptoms are usually triggered during moderate exercise, such as jogging, tennis, dancing, and cycling.
 Episodes are not fully predictable, as the same exercise may not trigger exercise-induced anaphylaxis every time.

 The clinical features of exercise-induced anaphylaxis are similar to other types of anaphylaxis.
-Typically, symptoms start within 30 minutes after beginning exercise, but they may occur at any time during physical activity.
+Typically, symptoms start within 30 minutes of beginning exercise, but they may occur at any time during physical activity.
 As exercise progresses, the symptoms become more severe, to the point of cardiovascular collapse.
-Ceasing exercise usually results in immediate improvement, but some patients continue to experience symptoms for up to one hour.
+Ceasing exercise usually results in immediate improvement, but some patients continue to experience symptoms for up to 1 hour afterwards.
 The main systems and organs affected are the skin, respiratory tract, gastrointestinal tract, and cardiovascular system.

 Prodromal symptoms include fatigue, generalised pruritus and erythema.
 Commonly, these are followed by: